Nithin1503/M1_SCIENTIFICCALUCULATOR_UTILITY/1_Requirements/README.md

  * It is used to do mathematical operations.
  * They are two types of caluculators:
      1. Pocket Caluculator
-     2. Scentific Caluculator
+     2. Scientific Caluculator
   ## Pocket Caluculator:
-     It is a small caluculator in which we can perform only basic arthmetic operations like     addition, subtraction, multiplication, division.It is small in size.Most of the pocket caluculators are solar based.
+    * It is a small caluculator in which we can perform only basic arthmetic operations like     addition, subtraction, multiplication, division.It is small in size.Most of the pocket caluculators are solar based.
-  ## Scentific Caluculator:
+  ## Scientific Caluculator:
-     It can do more operations than pocket caluculator like trignometric functions,square and cube of a numbers, factorials etc.We can use bigger numbers in this caluculator.
+    * It can do more operations than pocket caluculator like trignometric functions,square and   cube of a numbers, factorials etc.We can use bigger numbers in this caluculator.

 ## REQUIREMENTS: